alcxyz/NB.no-Downloader/README.md

 ## Limitations

-- The script requires you to be logged in to access restricted content
 - Session cookies expire, so you may need to update them for long downloads
 - Very large books may take significant time and disk space
 - The National Library may change their API or structure, requiring updates to this tool